lsst-sims/sims_featureScheduler_runs2.0/README.md

 Add a northern extension to the footprint.
 Probably just to have image templates to chace ToOs anywhere on the sky.

+## local_gal

+Taking extra g,r,i images around 10 nearby galaxies.
+Ran a few different boosts around the galaxies.
+Note that the cadence note used minion_1016 as a reference point, so they were a bit optimistic on what the base coadded depths would be.
+May not be as feasible with the mroe realistic weather we have now.

 # noroll

 Like baseline, but no rolling cadence.